 1. Principles 3

-2. The Council's Statutory Responsibilities 4
+2. The Council's Statutory Responsibilities .4

 2.1 The duty to promote the use of sustainable travel and transport 4

-2.2 The duty to make suitable travel arrangements for eligible children 4
+2.2 The duty to make suitable travel arrangements for eligible children .4

 2.2.1.
-Statutory walking distance eligibility 4
+Statutory walking distance eligibility .4

 2.2.2 Safe Walking Routes 5

 2.2.3 Extended rights eligibility 5

 2.2.4 Eligibility and Accompaniment 5

-2.2.5 Arrangements and eligibility for those with Special Educational

-Needs and/or a Disability or mobility problems (including temporary
+2.2.5 Arrangements and eligibility for those with Special Educational Needs and/or a Disability or mobility problems (including temporary

 medical conditions) 7

-3 Short Term medical conditions 8
+2.2.6 Parental Preference 8

-4. Types of travel assistance that may be provided 9
+3 Types of travel assistance that may be provided 9

-5. 'Suitable' travel assistance arrangements

-5.1Pick-up points 10

-5.2 Supporting the development of self-reliant travellers 10
+3.1 Supporting the development of the self-reliant travellers 9

+4. 'Suitable' travel assistance arrangements 10

+4.1 Pick-up points .10

+4.2 Residential Schools .10

+4.3 Mileage allowance 10

-6. Exceptional circumstances, change of circumstances and other assistance 11
+5. Exceptional circumstances, change of circumstances and other assistance .11

-Non eligible children (e.g. those below statutory school age) 11
+Non eligible children (e.g. those below statutory school age) .11

-Change of address 11
+Change of address .11

-Changing Schools 11
+Changing Schools .11

-Pupils living in temporary accommodation 11
+Pupils living in temporary accommodation .11

-Transport to a Pupil Referral Unit or other education provider
+Transport to a Pupil Referral Unit or other education provider .11

 Pupils Excluded from School 12

+Special Resource Provisions 12

 Temporary Attendance at Alternative Provision 12

-Elective Home Education (EHE) and Education Other Than at School (EOTAS)
+Elective Home Education (EHE) and Education Other Than at School (EOTAS) .12

-Behaviour on School Transport 12
+6. Behaviour on School Transport .13

-Transport Provided in Error 13
+Transport Provided in Error .13

-7. How to apply
+7. How to apply .14

-Apply for mainstream and low income transport support/

-Bracknell Forest Council (bracknell-forest.gov.uk)

-When to Apply
+When to Apply .14

-• Fair Access Protocol
+Fair Access Protocol 14

-8. Key Contact Numbers
+8. Key Contact Numbers 15

-9. Complaints and Appeals' Process 15
+9. Complaints and Appeals' Process 16